 To elaborate on how, it’s time for me to bring out that word “disordered” again and explain it.

-Deriving from the Latin Ordo, order was envisioned by the Romans and later medieval scholastics as that which was characterized by “a row, a line, a rank, a pattern, an arrangement, a routine”; almost certainly imagery built upon the earlier Ancient Greek philosopher Plato’s theory of the “forms”, wherein a realm outside of the physical exists where concepts/ideals (forms) of things reside that are more real than things themselves in the physical realm, which are mere imitations of their concepts/ideals (forms) in the other.
+Deriving from the Latin Ordo, order was envisioned by the Romans and later medieval scholastics as that which was characterized by “a row, a line, a rank, a pattern, an arrangement, a routine”; almost certainly imagery built upon the earlier Ancient Greek philosopher Plato’s “theory of the forms”, wherein a realm outside of the physical exists where concepts/ideals (forms) of things reside that are more real than things themselves in the physical realm, which are mere imitations of their concepts/ideals (forms).
 As beings who are not just physical but spiritual, our minds are “tapped in” to this realm of perfect things by which we judge the things of our own.
 We know that a good house must have walls and a roof because in the Realm of the Forms, there exists a perfect house that has walls and a roof that informs our judgement of what a functional house is.
-The Christian version of the Realm of the Forms is only slightly altered: The Triune God—which is Perfect Being Itself—in the act of creating, could only create perfectly.
+The Judeo-Christian version of the Realm of the Forms is only slightly altered: God—who is Perfect Being Itself—in the act of creating, could only create perfectly.
 But in our Fall we detached ourselves from the “ought be” yet not the memory (itself an echo of a restoration to come).
 The Realm of Forms, then, is not an outward place, but an inner voice that is not our own.
-Yet whether one takes the Christian version or not, the Platonic theory is essentially the same: we have an objective concept of items by which we judge the items we see in real life.
+Yet whether one takes the Judeo-Christian version or not, the Platonic theory is essentially the same: we have an objective concept of items by which we judge the items we see in real life.
 These objective concepts are innate and can only be removed by determined and sustained acts of willful ignorance.

 Take, for another example, a ball.
 A ball is round.
 The less round a ball is, the less it is a ball at all.
 And the less it is a ball, the less useful it is period.
 A “non ball-shaped ball” cannot serve some other function.
 A flat ball can’t be a table or a cabinet or an instrument.
 Moreover, you cannot change the reality of a thing by changing what it is called.
 Language does not form reality, reality exists independently of language.
 If I refer to the non-ball as a “table”, it still is not—nor will ever be—that piece of furniture we eat on called the same.